lollipopman/bash-ini-builtin-blog-post/README.md

 1. Avoiding the need to fork an external process.

-2. Calling a system function that affect the shell process itself, e.g.
+2. Calling a system function that affects the shell process itself, e.g. `chdir(2)`.
-    `chdir(2)`.

 3. Modifying a shell's internal state, e.g. adding a variable.